The Sun (United Kingdom): Editorial and production issues in the 2000s

 When Rebekah Wade (now Brooks) became editor in 2003, it was thought Page 3 might be dropped.
 Wade had tried to persuade David Yelland, her immediate predecessors in the job, to scrap the feature, but a model who shared her first name was used on her first day in the post.
 On 22 September 2003, the newspaper appeared to misjudge the public mood surrounding mental health, as well as its affection for former world heavyweight champion boxer Frank Bruno, who had been admitted to hospital, when the headline "Bonkers Bruno Locked Up" appeared on the front page of early editions.
 The adverse reaction, once the paper had hit the streets on the evening of 21 September, led to the headline being changed for the paper's second edition to the more sympathetic "Sad Bruno in Mental Home".

 The Sun has been openly antagonistic towards other European nations, particularly the French and Germans.
 During the 1980s and 1990s, the nationalities were routinely described in copy and headlines as "frogs", "krauts" or "hun".
 As the paper is opposed to the EU, it has referred to foreign leaders who it deemed hostile to the UK in unflattering terms.
 Former President Jacques Chirac of France, for instance, was branded "le Worm".
 An unflattering picture of German chancellor Angela Merkel, taken from the rear, bore the headline "I'm Big in the Bumdestag" (17 April 2006).

-Although The Sun was outspoken against the racism directed at Bollywood actress Shilpa Shetty on television reality show Celebrity Big Brother during 2007, the paper captioned a picture on its website, from a Bollywood-themed pop video by Hilary Duff, "Hilary PoppaDuff", a very similar insult to that directed at Shetty.
+Although The Sun was outspoken against the racism directed at the Bollywood actress Shilpa Shetty on the television reality show Celebrity Big Brother during 2007, the paper captioned a picture on its website, from a Bollywood-themed pop video by Hilary Duff, "Hilary PoppaDuff", a very similar insult to that directed at Shetty.
 On 7 January 2009, The Sun ran an exclusive front-page story claiming that participants in a discussion on Ummah.com, a British Muslim internet forum, had made a "hate hit list" of British Jews to be targeted by extremists over the Gaza War.
 It was claimed that "Those listed [on the forum] should treat it very seriously.
-Expect a hate campaign and intimidation by 20 or 30 thugs."
-The UK magazine Private Eye claimed that Glen Jenvey, a man quoted by The Sun as a terrorism expert, who had been posting to the forum under the pseudonym "Abuislam", was the only forum member promoting a hate campaign while other members promoted peaceful advocacy, such as writing "polite letters".
+Expect a hate campaign and intimidation by 20 or 30 thugs".
+The UK magazine Private Eye claimed that Glen Jenvey, a man quoted by The Sun as a terrorism expert, who had been posting to the forum under the pseudonym "Abuislam", was the only forum member promoting a hate campaign and that other members promoted peaceful advocacy, such as writing "polite letters".
 The story has since been removed from The Sun's website following complaints to the UK's Press Complaints Commission.